StartBootstrap/startbootstrap-agency/CRAWCI Documentation.md

 | | 6.3 Did you check if the dataset for some reason can’t be indexed by the research engines (e.g. Google, Yahoo, etc.) ?|/|/|/|/|/|/|
 | |6.4 In case of personal data, do you have a reasonable technical mechanism for collecting request of deletion (e.g. right to be forgotten)?|/|/|/|/|/|/|

+The Datasets do not include any personal information of individuals since no attributes about an individual are released.
+Hence, an identity cannot be inferred.
+What is more, date-sets are not cross-referenced and not connected between other databases and datasets.
+We have not identified threats related to how information can be identified and connected to specific individuals.

 ### Licenses